ParadiseBotList/Server-Documentation/moderator_documents/verification.md

 ---

 # Verification

-Any Bots that are listed on the Paradise Bot List website must first pass our Verification Phase.
+Any Bots that are listed on the Paradise Bot List website are put in a "queue" and must first pass our Verification Phase.
 Verifying Bots is relatively straight forward and can be done using the following steps:

 ---